jikno/deadbase/readme.md

 }
 ```

+### Authentication

+The appropriate authentication token for each operation must be passed along in the `Authentication` header.

+If the operation is mentioned as requiring "root authentication" the passed auth token must be the root authentication token specified when starting this service.
+See [Root Token](#root-token) for more details.
+If the Root Token was not set when starting deadbase, this field is not checked.

+Otherwise, the operation is performed on a database and the database's auth token should be used.

 ### Databases

 To create a database, send a POST request to `/` containing the following JSON payload.
+Creating a database required [root authentication](#authentication).

 - _(required)_ `name`: The name of the database.
 Only alpha-numeric characters (A-Z, a-z, 0-9), underscores (_), dashes (-), dollar-signs ($), and dots (.) are allowed.
-- `auth`: An authentication token that must be specified in the `Authentication` header with all operations to the database, it's collections and documents.

-If the `DEADBASE_MASTER_PASSWORD` env var was set, when starting the server, that value must be specified in the `Authentication` header of this request.
+- `auth`: The database's new authentication token.
+Certain operations on this database will require this authentication token.

 Send a `PUT` request to `/:database_name` with the above payload to edit the database information.
+Requires [root authentication](#authentication).

 Send a `DELETE` request to `/:database_name` to delete the database.
+Requires [root authentication](#authentication).

+Send a `GET` request to `/:database_name` to get the usage information of the database.
+Returns a `size` field that represents the storage space the database is using in GB.
+The operation also returns `requests.read` and `requests.write` fields that represent the number of read and write operations of documents in that database.

 Send a `GET` request to `/:database_name/collections` to get the names of all the collections in the database.